Htmlcod/Crypto/README.md

 # Crypto
-A tool created to encode and decode any type of files with a costume crypting they are two versions CMD V and ui v
+A tool created to encode and decode any type of files with a costume crypting symbols also you can add a password to the crypting process to use it Run the Main file 😁